rxseven/docker-playground/README.md

 > **Daily limit** as [Onigiri API](https://github.com/rxseven/onigiri-api) runs on [SendGrid’s free plan](https://sendgrid.com/free/), and the free trial is already expired, at which point, **Onigiri is restricted to sending 100 emails per day**.
 For more information, see [SendGrid Pricing & Plans](https://www.sendgrid.com/pricing/).

-> **Login with Facebook** button won’t work for you because the relevant Facebook app is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.
+> **Login with Facebook** button won’t work for you because the relevant Facebook app is still in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.

 [Back to top](#table-of-contents)